 - Create a list of Internet rules with your kids so they know what acceptable behaviour is and what is not. - Sit with your kids when they are online or make sure they only visit sites that you have approved. - Keep Internet-connected computers in an open area where you can easily monitor them and out of the kid's bedrooms. - Set parental controls at the age-appropriate levels and use filtering and monitoring tools as a complement not as a replacement for parental supervision. - Use parental controls on all Internet-enabled devices such as cell phones, gaming devices, i-pods and pads. - Use kid-friendly search engines or search engines with parental controls. - You and your children should have the same e-mail address.
-Establish a shared family e-mail account with your Internet Service Provider rather than letting your kids have their own accounts.

-This was the same and rain to Manifest the same letting the same and rain to Manifest the same letting the same letting to the - This way you can monitor your child's e-mail comings and goings.
+Establish a shared family e-mail account with your Internet Service Provider rather than letting your kids have their own accounts. - This way you can monitor your child's e-mail comings and goings.
 Monitor the e-mails as you would their incoming phone calls. - Insist on access and passwords to your kids' e-mail to make sure that they're not talking to strangers. - Talk to your children about ethical behavior.
 They should not be using the Internet to spread gossip, bully, send false e-mails or say hurtful things about others. - If your child receives repeated unwanted or hurtful e-mails, block the account so that the sender will not have access to your son/daughter's account.
 Report this information to the school and we can effectively deal with the situation before it becomes a bullying or harassment problem. - Check the history file on your computer regularly to see which sites your child has accessed. - Encourage your child to come to you if they encounter material or messages that make them feel uncomfortable or threatened, and remember to stay calm; otherwise, your kids won't turn to you for help when they need it. - Limit time online. - Do not allow instant messaging (IM), MSN, chatrooms or social networking sites. - Do not allow your children to have online profiles or pages on social networking sites such as MySpace and Facebook which have a minimum age requirement of 14.
 Kids can lie about their age and gain access to these sites.
 Children of elementary school age do not have the social skills to deal with the complexities of the site. - Your children should not post pictures of anyone on line without the person's permission and they are under close parental supervision.